AloysiusKurnia/AlesConlangingProject/README.md

-# Unnamed Conlang Project
+# Dizadean Language
-Conlang created by Ale.
+Dizadeazik Laeli.

 ## Phonology
 This chapter describes what sounds can be formed in this language.